wilsonmar/wilsonmar.github.io/_posts/2019-02-09-protractor.md

 ## TL;DR Summary

 Protractor was written by the team who created the testing framework so they can automate its testing.
-The first version of Protractor was released in July, 2013.
-Google continues to support the work.

 Unlike traditional static HTML, client browsers running Angular apps <strong>dynamically generates HTML</strong> and JavaScript on the fly.
+Protractor adds "accessors" to Angular models, bindings, ng-options, and finding elements inside ng-repeat.
 Since static or generated on the client, HTML is stored in a DOM (Document Object Model) web browsers maintain for each session.
 And Protractor grabs specific HTML elements from within each DOM.

+The first version of Protractor was released in July, 2013.
+Google continues to support the work.

+Even if a website is not using Angular, many still prefer coding Protractor rather than Selenium alone.
 One of the major advantages pointed out on <a target="_blank" href="https://protractor.angular.io/">https://protractor.angular.io</a> (formerly <a target="_blank" href="https://protractortest.org/">protractortest.org</a>) is that Protractor runs tests quicker than Selenium because it optimizes the need for manually adding (usually arbitrary) "sleep" and "wait" commands in test scripts.
 JavaScript is <a target="_blank" href="https://www.sohamkamani.com/blog/2016/03/14/wrapping-your-head-around-async-programming/">asynchronous</a> (not sychronous like Java).
-Protractor can movs to the next step in the script even if a promise is pending.
+Protractor can advance to the next step in the script even if a promise is pending.

-Protractor adds "accessors" to Angular models, bindings, ng-options, and finding elements inside ng-repeat.

-Even if a website is not using Angular, many still prefer coding Protractor rather than Selenium alone.
-Overall, Protractor requires less code than Selenium and provides additional functions to make querying of elements easier:
+Overall, Protractor requires <strong>less coding</strong> than Selenium and provides <a href="#AdditionalFunctions">additional functions</a> to make querying of elements easier.

-   * Protractor adds a convenient "waitfor" functions and accessors (locators) by button text, partial button text.
-   * It enables "find" by a combination of CSS and text (get me all the divs with class ‘pet’ and text ‘dog’).
-   * Protractor adds the "addLocator" function to add custom locators.
-For example, get elements by handlebars properties.

 <img align="right" alt="protractor-daniel-amorim-250x285-7982.jpg" width="250" src="https://user-images.githubusercontent.com/300046/52523432-78b2a680-2c5f-11e9-8f41-3efac46c2d27.jpg">

 Daniel Amorim, in his 17 Apr 2014 <a target="_blank" href="https://www.thoughtworks.com/insights/blog/testing-angularjs-apps-protractor">
 "Testing AngularJS apps with Protractor"</a>, showed this diagram:

-Protractor is a <a target="_blank" href="http://nodejs.org/">NodeJs</a> application written in JavaScript or TypeScript.
+Protractor is a <a target="_blank" href="http://nodejs.org/">NodeJs</a> application written in JavaScript or TypeScript (invented by Microsoft).
 It makes calls to a WebDriver which controls a web browser such as Microsoft's Edge, Apple's Safari, Google's Chrome, Mozilla's Firefox, etc.

 Other components are described as we install each: